Zendro-dev/Zendro-dev.github.io/apiDocumentation.md

   }
 ```

 * `deleteRecord(id): String` - Check user authorization and delete a record with the specified id in the id argument.
+Example:
 ```
 mutation{
   deleteRecord(id: 23)
 }
 ```

-* `updateRecord(record): Record` - Check user authorization and update the record specified in the input argument
+* `updateRecord(record): Record` - Check user authorization and update the record specified in the input argument.
+Example:
 ```
 mutation{
   updateRecord(id: 23 name: "updated name"){